 The following EAPOL-Key frames are used to implement the three different exchanges:

 4-way handshake message 1 is an EAPOL-Key frame with the Key Type subfield equal to 1.
-Key Data field a PMKID PMK is being used in this key derivation need not be encrypted.
+Use of the The Key Data field to indicate shall contain a PMKID when a cached for the PMKSA that is being used in this key derivation is defined in 12.6.10.3 (Cached PMKSAs and RSNA key management).
+When a cached PMKSA is not being used, inclusion of the PMKID (if derived) is optional.
+The Key Data field and need not be encrypted.

 PTKSA Key derivation with FILS authentication